History

 • Demonstration of fuel cell power system technologies

-In 2005, Dr. Ettaro tragically passed away, and the project stalled for several years.
-But during this time, his colleagues Dr. Virgil Seaman and Dr. David Blekhman pursued his vision.
-Then in 2008, the State of California showed an interest in having three hydrogen stations built.
-The requirement for the projects was that the stations should be able to perform 3 consecutive 5 kg, 10,000 psi fills in 45 minutes (10 min/max fill), and able to perform 3 consecutive 5 kg, 5,000 psi fills in 25 minutes (6 min/max fill).
+In 2008, the State of California showed interest in building three hydrogen stations.
+The project requirements were that the stations be able to perform three consecutive 5 kg, 10,000 psi fills in 45 minutes (10 min/max fill) and three consecutive 5 kg, 5,000 psi fills in 25 minutes (6 min/max fill).

-The management team was restructured, and changes were made to the project in order to meet government requirements.
-The Cal State LA project was approved and a $2.7 million dollar grant was received from the California Air Resources Board to build the station.
-Cal State LA was believed to be in a strategic location for a hydrogen station because the University is only 6 miles from downtown Los Angeles, and near the 710 and 10 highways.
+The management team was restructured, and changes were made to the project to meet government requirements.
+The Cal State LA project was approved, and a $2.7 million grant was received from the California Air Resources Board to build the station.
+Cal State LA was considered a strategic location for a hydrogen station because the University is only 6 miles from downtown Los Angeles and near the 710 and 10 highways.